openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 3. The number of type parameters of either method is the same, i.e., ``k = l``.

-There are two cases of type override-compatibilty, as types are used as either parameter types, or return types.
+There are two cases of type override-compatibility, as types are used as either parameter types, or return types.
 For each case there are five kinds of types:

 - Class/interface type;